openenergymonitor/guide/source/setup/import.markdown

 ## Troubleshooting

-If you have any questions or if an error occures during the backup or import process please post in the [`Hardware > emonPi` category of the Community Forums](http://community.openenergymonitor.org/c/hardware/emonpi).
-Please provide as much infomation as possible e.g. backup / import logs and [emonSD version](https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log).
+If you have any questions or if an error occurs during the backup or import process please post in the [`Hardware > emonPi` category of the Community Forums](http://community.openenergymonitor.org/c/hardware/emonpi).
+Please provide as much information as possible e.g. backup / import logs and [emonSD version](https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log).

 Alternatively try and perform a manual import, see [Backup Module Readme](https://github.com/emoncms/backup).